igor-makarov/xcake/docs/Getting Started.md

 end
 ```

-Again we run `xcake` and voilla!
+Again we run `xcake bake` and voilla!
 Pretty easy but now if we open up our project
 our `debug` and `release` configurations are gone.
 Xcake operates an opt-out system, Xcode projects won't open
 without any configurations so Xcake provides these configurations as a sensible default.
 But as soon as we
 provide our own configurations we are opting out of these defaults.